Protecting ecosystems – without having to wait for World Environment Day

 Forests and mountains

-Forests and mountains need more trees and diverse native vegetation that serve not only to protect the soil, but also to safeguard waterways and protect these and other ecosystems from natural disasters.
+Forests and mountains need more trees and diverse native vegetation that serve not only to protect the soil, but also to safeguard waterways, as well as to protect these and other ecosystems from natural disasters.

 -